burnbright/silverstripe-bootstrap/README.md

  * Run `grunt` to start the default watch task.
  * `grunt copy` will copy fonts to the right directories.

-## Also
+## Useful to konw

- * http://css2less.cc/ is useful for quickly converting CSS to less.
+http://css2less.cc/ is useful for quickly converting CSS to less.
+You can also install it as a command-line tool: https://github.com/thomaspierson/libcss2less